 - Continual learning and improvement.
 Because AI tools get better over time, they will also help hospitals to continually learn about the approaches that help patients most.
-This could help the NHS become more effective with every patient it treats.

 We're still in the early stages of AI research in health, and our work is based on deep collaboration with our clinical partners.

-We currently work with two NHS hospitals to combine their clinical expertise with our machine learning technology, and together we ensure that the research we undertake will have practical benefits and save lives.
+We currently work with several hospitals to combine their clinical expertise with our machine learning technology, and together we ensure that the research we undertake will have practical benefits and save lives.
 The results of this work will be subject to rigorous clinical scrutiny, and will be published in peer-reviewed academic journals.

 As the algorithm processes more images, it refines its understanding and interpretation of the information.
 It then provides increasingly useful feedback, and segmentation, of the data for the clinicians to use for better diagnoses and treatment.